Seabury's COVID-19 Response

 Care Management arranged to have several meals delivered to clients through a United Way and Gepetto catering partnership.

 Non perishable food has been delivered to clients and residents through a partnership with The Table Church.

 We are hosting virtual yoga twice a week and each program has a virtual calendar that can be found on their page.

 Communities & Programs:

-Springvale Terrace, Friendship Terrace and Home First Residences are closed to visitors.
-Please communicate with residents via telephone, email, social media, video chat, etc. If you would like to have staff assist you with FaceTime conversations please reach out to staff in the community.
+Springvale Terrace, Friendship Terrace and Home First Residences are open for limited visits.
+If you would like to visit a loved one or have staff assist you with FaceTime conversations, please reach out to staff in the community.

 Springvale Terrace staff members take a cart to residents daily with snacks, tissues, books and other treats.
 Pictured right is Springvale staff member Yvette Rogers who brings a bit of cheer to residents with the cart and a wonderful smile.
 Yvette also goes out several times each week to pick up groceries and prescriptions for residents.
 (See the video below.)